Did you know that there are typically more than 100 tasks executors need to complete to settle an estate?

 One of the responsibilities of an executor to give the proper notice to organizations and individuals.
 This is not a task the executor has to embark on alone, though.
 An attorney can be helpful in giving proper notice, especially when creditors or business ventures are involved.

 There are many reasons to notify people and organizations of the death.
 It can stop benefit distribution so you don’t have to pay it back later.
 It can start the process for life insurance payments and other death benefits.
 It can even put you on alert for fraud, for example notification of credit card companies allows final bills to come without worrying if someone would fraudulently use the card number after the decedent’s death.
-Want a list of who you’ll need to contact, get an account and we can simplify the process for you.

 With the help of the applicable professionals, assets should be documented along with their value.
 While it may seem self-explanatory to determine the value of bank accounts and other financial holdings, all personal and real property should be accounted for.